| do.call.matched {spatstat.utils} | R Documentation |

 This function is a wrapper for do.call

-which avoids passing arguments that are unrecognised by fun
+which avoids passing arguments that are unrecognised by fun.

 In the simplest case do.call.matched(fun, arglist)

-is like do.call(fun, arglist)
+is like do.call(fun, arglist), except that

-which do not match any formal
+entries of arglist which do not match any formal

-argument of fun
+argument of fun are removed.

-Extra argument names can be permitted using extrargs
+Extra argument names can be permitted using extrargs,

-and argument names can be forbidden using skipargs
+and argument names can be forbidden using skipargs.

 Value

-(the default), the result is the
+If sieve=FALSE (the default), the result is the

-return value from fun
+return value from fun.

-, the result is a list with entries
+If sieve=TRUE, the result is a list with entries

-(the return value from fun
+result (the return value from fun) and

-(a list of the arguments that were not passed
+otherargs (a list of the arguments that were not passed

-to fun
+to fun).

 Author(s)